microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaServicePrincipalAppRoleAssignment.md

 ---
-title: New-EntraBetaServiceAppRoleAssignment
+title: New-EntraBetaServicePrincipalAppRoleAssignment
-description: This article provides details on the New-EntraBetaServiceAppRoleAssignment command.
+description: This article provides details on the New-EntraBetaServicePrincipalAppRoleAssignment command.

 ms.topic: reference